stark/Color-Scripts/README.md

 Contributions
 =============

-If you have created or found any new Colour Script then Feel Free to make a Pull Request :-)
+If you have created or found any new Colour Script(s) then Feel Free to make a Pull Request :-)